seqscope/cartloader/docs/reference/run_ficture2.md

 # Spatial Factor Inference Analysis using FICTURE

 ## Overview
-Following format conversion, cartloader provides `run_ficture2` module to run spatial factor inference using [**`FICTURE`**](https://www.nature.com/articles/s41592-024-02415-2) (Si et al., *Nature Methods*, 2024).
+Following format conversion, CartLoader provides the **`run_ficture2`** module to run spatial factor inference using [**`FICTURE`**](https://www.nature.com/articles/s41592-024-02415-2) (Si et al., *Nature Methods*, 2024).
 This method infers spatial factors directly at the pixel level with submicron resolution, eliminating the need for segmentation.

 !!! info "**What is `FICTURE`?**"